mixOmicsTeam/mixOmics-Vignette/docs/05-Pintegration.md

 #### Variable selection and loading plots

 The `selectVar()` function outputs the selected transcripts on the first component along with their loading weight values.
 We consider variables as important in the model when their absolute loading weight value is high.
-In addition to this output, we can compare the stability of the selected features across studies using the `perf()` function, as shown in PLS-DA in Section 3.4.
+In addition to this output, we can compare the stability of the selected features across studies using the `perf()` function, as shown in PLS-DA in Module 3.

 ```r